caesarfeta/dot_com/story/dbpedia/dbpedia.md

 	}

 The query returns quite a bit of data.
-Now I have my foot in DBPedia's door...
+Now I have my foot in DbPedia's door...

 While browsing the data a line in the output catches my eye.